syncfusion-content/fileformat-docs/File-Formats/XlsIO/convert-excel-to-image-in-azure-app-service-linux.md

 Step 11: Click **Create Document** to convert the given Excel document to Image.
 You will get the output **Image** as follows.
 <img src="Azure_Images/App_Service_Linux/ExcelToImage_AppService_Linux.png" alt="Excel to Image in Azure App Service on Linux" width="100%" Height="Auto"/>

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Getting%20Started/Azure%20App%20Service/Convert_Excel_to_Image).

 Click [here](https://www.syncfusion.com/document-processing/excel-framework/net-core) to explore the rich set of Syncfusion Excel library (XlsIO) features.

 An online sample link to [convert an Excel document to Image](https://ej2.syncfusion.com/aspnetcore/Excel/WorksheetToImage#/material3) in ASP.NET Core.